-- (a) The grant date fair value of equity-based awards, as reported in the Summary Compensation Table. - (b) The year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year. - (c) The amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year. - (d) For awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value. - (3) Represents the average Summary Compensation Table totals for the Non-PEO NEOs .
-The non-PEO NEO for the 2022 period was Robert Andrade, the Corporation's Chief Financial Officer, and the non-PEO NEOs for the 2021 period were Robert Andrade and Shubh Goel, the Corporation's former Chief Commercial Officer.
-Ms. Goel tendered her resignation on January 31, 2022.

-- (4) Represents CAP for the Non-PEO NEOs.
-The amounts shown do not reflect the actual compensation earned by or paid to the Non-PEO NEOs during the applicable year.
-In accordance with SEC rules, adjustments were made to determine the CAP using the same methodology described in the footnotes above. - (5) Calculated based upon the closing price of a share of the Corporation's common shares on the last day of its 2022, 2021 and 2020 fiscal years, which prices were \$9.60, \$4.40, \$7.45, respectively. - (6) Refer to the Corporaiton's Consolidated Statements of Operations as presented in its Annual Report on Form 10-K filed on March 29, 2023.
+- (a) The grant date fair value of equity-based awards, as reported in the Summary Compensation Table. - (b) The year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year. - (c) The amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year. - (d) For awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value. - (3) The dollar amounts represent the average Summary Compensation Table totals for the non-PEO NEOs.
+The non-PEO NEOs during the calendar year 2023 were Mr. Andrade, the Corporation's Chief Financial Officer and effective August 1, 2023, Mr. Haigh, the Corporation's Chief Operating Officer, and former member of the Corporation's Board of Directors.
+The Non-PEO NEO during the calendar year 2022 was Mr. Andrade.
+The non-PEO NEOs during calendar 2021 period were Mr. Andrade, and Ms. Goel, our former Chief Commercial Officer, who resigned on January 31, 2022. - (4) Represents CAP for non-PEO NEOs.
+The amounts shown do not reflect the actual compensation earned by or paid to the non-PEO NEOs during the applicable year.
+In accordance with SEC rules, adjustments were made to determine the CAP using the same methodology described in the footnotes above. - (5) Calculated based upon the closing price of a share of the Corporation's common stock on the last day of its 2023, 2022, 2021 and 2020 fiscal years, which prices were \$11.22, \$9.60, \$4.40, \$7.45, respectively. - (6) Refer to Corporation's Consolidated Statements of Operations as presented in its Annual Report on Form 10-K filed on March 29, 2024.

-Relationship Between Compensation Actually Paid, TRS and Net Income
+Relationship Between Compensation Actually Paid, TSR, and Net Income (Loss)

 The amounts of CAP shown in the above Pay versus Performance Table have been calculated as required by Item 402(v) of SEC Regulation S-K. Such calculated amounts do not represent the actual amount of compensation earned by or paid to such individuals in the fiscal years shown.
-Item 402(v) also requires that the Corporation's total shareholder return ("TSR") and net income for each of the fiscal years shown be included in the Pay versus Performance Table as performance measures.
-While the Compensation Committee considers TSR and net income in determining executive compensation, the Compensation Committee also utilizes various other performance measures in seeking to align executive compensation with the Corporation's performance as well as certain subjective measures, all as described in more detail under "Compensation Discussion and Analysis (CD&A)."
+Item 402(v) also requires that the Corporation's total shareholder return ("TSR") and net income(loss) for each of the fiscal years shown be included in the Pay versus Performance Table as performance measures.
+While the Compensation Committee considers TSR and net income (loss) in determining executive compensation, the Committee also utilizes various other performance measures in seeking to align executive compensation with the non-PEO NEOs' performance as well as certain subjective measures, all as described in more detail under "Compensation Discussion and Analysis (CD&A)."